Psalm 90 – The Prayer of Moses in the Wilderness

 i.
 Seventy years: “Which time the ancient heathen writers also fixed as the usual space of men’s lives.”
 (Poole)

 c.
 For it is soon cut off, and we fly away: Moses described the short and often futile sense of this life.
 The deep cry of Moses seems to anticipate important themes in Ecclesiastes.

 d.
-Who knows the power of Your anger: Moses connected the ideas of a relatively short and frustrating life to the fact of God’s righteous judgment.
-He especially saw and lived this in the wilderness.
+Who knows the power of Your anger?
+Moses connected the ideas of a relatively short and frustrating life to the fact of God’s righteous judgment.
+Moses especially saw and lived this in the wilderness.

 i.
 “Moses saw men dying all around him; he lived among funerals, and was overwhelmed at the terrible results of the divine displeasure.
 He felt that none could measure the might of the Lord’s wrath.”
 (Spurgeon)

 C. A prayer in light of who God is and how He deals with man.